-- exceed eighteen (18) months from the date of acceptance of dedication.
-The amount of financial security shall not exceed fifty percent (50%) of the actual cost of installation of said improvements. - b.
+- b.
 Homeowners' Association (HOA).
 The required open space and associated facilities as well as lands immediately surrounding housing units or buildings (known as "common area") may be held in common ownership by a homeowners' association. - (1) The developer of the subdivision shall provide documentation showing a proforma, articles of organization and by-laws of the intended HOA, prior to the formation of the HOA. - (2) The developer of the subdivision shall endow the newly formed HOA with funds equivalent to ten percent (10%) of the development cost for all common improvements which shall be used by the HOA to operate, maintain, and ensure the HOA for the first year that the association begins to operate independently of the developer.
-Funds shall be deposited in the checking account in the name of the HOA within ten (10) days after the day which the HOA begins to operate independently of the developer. - (3) The HOA shall be responsible for maintenance of insurance and taxes on undivided lands, enforceable by liens placed by the city. - (4) The members of the HOA shall share equitably the costs of maintaining and developing such required open space and common areas.
-Fees shall be determined by the association and approved by the city.
-The fees assessed shall then be deposited in an escrow account.
-Shares shall be defined within the HOA bylaws. (???
-Craig wonders if the city wants to get involved in mgmt. of open space owned and maintained by a HOA.) - (5) In the event of a proposed transfer of required open space by the HOA to the city, notice of such action shall be given to all property owners within the development. - (6) All improvements to the required open space held in common or intended to be held in common by the HOA shall be approved by the city, installed, completed, and accepted prior to the beginning of the second phase of construction, or if the project is not phased, prior to sale of all lots.
+Funds shall be deposited in the checking account in the name of the HOA within ten (10) days after the day which the HOA begins to operate independently of the developer. - (3) The HOA shall be responsible for maintenance of insurance and taxes, enforceable by liens placed by the city. - (4) In the event of a proposed transfer of required open space by the HOA to the city, notice of such action shall be given to all property owners within the development. - (5) All improvements to the required open space held in common or intended to be held in common by the HOA shall be approved by the city, installed, completed, and accepted prior to the beginning of the second phase of construction, or if the project is not phased, prior to sale of all lots.
 If phasing of the improvements to the required open space is required by the developer, all incomplete improvements for the required open space shall be secured through a security of performance posted by the developer.
-The bond shall be of 150% of the cost of the incomplete improvements.
-(Isn't security of performance required before the project begins?) - c.
-The HOA shall have or hire adequate staff to administer common facilities and properly and continually maintain the required open space.
+A development plan shall be submitted by the developer that identifies the timeline and completion of amenities.
+The city engineer is hereby authorized to set the security of performance in an amount that ensures the completion of said amenities. - c.
+The HOA shall have or hire adequate staff to administer common facilities and properly and continually maintain the required open space. - 3.
+Maintenance Standards - a.
+The owner of the required open space shall be responsible for maintenance and the raising of all monies required for operations, maintenance, and physical improvements to the required open space through annual dues, special assessments, etc. The maintenance organization shall be authorized, under its bylaws, to place liens on the property of residents who fall delinquent in payment of such dues, assessments, etc. - b.
+In the event the maintenance organization, or any successor organization, shall, at any time after establishment of a development containing required open space, fail to maintain the required open space in reasonable order and condition in accordance with the development plan, the city may serve written notice upon the owner of record, setting forth the manner in which the owner of record has failed to maintain the required open space in reasonable condition.